 edX is an education platform that delivers massive open online courses (MOOCs) to users around the world.
 These courses are available in almost every discipline and dozens of languages.
 With over 120 educational partners like Harvard and U.C.
 Berkeley, edX is a global standard for online learning.

 By its very nature, edX classes consist of globally disparate learners united by their coursework.
-To celebrate the academic milestones of its users, edX launched the #GlobalGraduation hashtag.
-Individuals from across the globe were able to share photos and thoughtful sentiments.
+To celebrate the academic milestones of its users, edX launched the virtual #GlobalGraduation hashtag.
+Individuals from across the globe were able to share photos and thoughtful sentiments, increasing the sense of community.

 After submission, the team at edX was able to get permission to use some of these testimonials as social proof of the efficacy of their programs.